omerblu/OBDownloadableCachedImage/README.md

 # OBDownloadableCachedImage
 This is an iOS Objective-C component that downloads and caches images, and is used as an UIImageView subclass

+*One HTTP request per URL
+*Upon object reuse API lets you choose if you want to stop unfinished download *Image is cached to app cache directory
+*You can set placeholder image
+*Can be used in nib/storyboard

 You can use it just by taking the folder to your project:
 OBDownloadableCachedImage/OBDownloadableImage/OBDownloadableImage/OBDownloadableImageView/